ChocoJaYY/gemini-webui-media-generation-agent-skill/README.md

 1. Clone this repository
 2. Ensure Python 3.10+ is installed (for the download helper script)
 3. Ensure `curl` is available in PATH (used for file uploads)
-4. Make sure you're **logged into Google** in the browser that your agent controls
+4. Make sure you're **logged into Google** in the browser that your agent controls (Running browser windows in noVNC(Configure Yourself or tell your agent to do it for you) Default running in Headless mode which will not work this method.)

 ---